-But believe me, these are much more than that.
+Believe me, these are much more than a cake pop.

 They have an extra layer,